gabrield03/cs163/docs/project-doc.md

 <!--- Based on the lectures on "Exploratory Data Analysis" and "Data and Sampling", list and explain what types of basic statistical analysis you plan to provide to give the meta information and overall picture of the datasets. -->

 - **Exploratory Data Analysis (EDA)**:
-	- The EDA techniques I will use to provide the meta information and overall picture of the datasets will show the data's general distributions and variability.
+	- The EDA techniques I will use to provide the meta information and overall picture of the data will focus on showing the data's general distributions and variability.
 		- Specifically, the distribution of monthly energy usage for specific regions, energy usage trends over time, and the variability in energy usage per month.
 The same will be conducted with weather data.
 		- Additionally, the impact of temperature on energy usage and correlations between energy usage and temperature will be explored.

 	- Energy
 		- Distribution of Energy Usage:
-			- For both San Jose (SJ) and San Francisco (SF), I will visualize the distribution of average energy usage using Histogram and Kernel Density Estimation (KDE) plots.
-The visualizations will help us understand how energy usage varies across the regions.
-It will depict the central tendency, spread, and skew of energy usage - we can use these to identify patterns or trends in the data.
+			- For both San Jose (SJ) and San Francisco (SF), I created visualizations to show the distribution of average energy usage using Histogram and Kernel Density Estimation (KDE) plots.
+The visualizations explain how energy usage varies across regions.
+It depicts the central tendency, spread, and skew of energy usage - we can use these to identify patterns or trends in the data.
+Each regional plot is plotted on the same x-axis scale to display the difference in average energy usage between regions.

 			![alt text](/docs/assets/plots/Hist_Avg_Energy_Usage_95110.png)